LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### What Can Be a Trade Secret?
 Any idea can be trade secretd as long as it is an idea that confers some business advantage and can be kept scret.
 Trade secret rights can extend to virtually any concrete information that grants a business advantage, such as formulae, data copilations, devices, process and costumers lists.

+Information protected by trade secrets can be strategic for the long-term, like recipes or chemical compounds, or for shorter periods, such as the results of a marketing study, a brand name, price and date of launching of a new product or the price offered in a bidding procedure.

 Some advantages of trade secrets are that they have no registration cost and can be protected quickly.
 There is no registration fee for trade secrets, but its not fairy to say that their protection is free.
 Every company that has a trade secret, has to make a lot of efforts to keep all of these valuable information a secret.

+##### How trade secret protection works?
+The fact that you have a trade secret does not mean that you have exclusive rights over the information in question.
+If someone else develops the same information, he or she can use it freely.

+However, you are protected against dishonest behaviour: for example, if someone accesses the documents related to your secret information without your authorisation, copies them for their personal use or gives them to someone else.
+You are also protected if someone breaches a non-disclosure agreement and makes the information available to someone else.

+In situations of dishonest behaviour, you are entitled to damages and other remedies.
+For example, a court order can prohibit the use or further disclosure of the trade secret by the person who had acquired, used or disclosed the trade secret unlawfully.

 #### Licensing IPs

 ##### What is an IP licensing agreement?
 An Ip licensing agreement occurs between an IP rights owner ("licensor"), and someone who is autthorised to use the rights ("licensee") in exchange for monetary value.
 The two parties agree on the terms and conditions via negotiation, and

+#### Free Software Licenses
+#### What are they?
+Is a form that grants the recipient of a piece of software, extensive rights to modify and redustribute that software.
+These actions are normally prohibited by copyright laws, but whoever owns the rights, usually.